TACKLING FUNCTIONAL MATURATION FOR TRANSPLANTABLE HEMATOPOIETIC STEM CELL GENERATION

 Nonetheless, practical limitations, such as donor-matching or insufficient cell number, render these therapies unfeasible or unsuccessful for many patients.
 Attempts to overcome these limitations have been unable to create a reliable source of HSC for patients.

-FUN-HSC aims at identifying core and actionable maturation pathways for HSCs and at defining the contribution of coordinated gene expression by chromatin regulation.
-This will be achieved using a combination of functional and genetic screening technologies and high-throughput readouts in vitro and in vivo.
+While we can generate human HSC from pluripotent stem cells (PSC), they resemble early development stages, lacking the functional maturation hallmarks.
+FUN-HSC aims at identifying core and actionable maturation pathways for HSCs and at defining the contribution of coordinated gene expression by chromatin regulation, using a combination of functional and genetic screening technologies and high-throughput readouts in vitro and in vivo.

 HSC Maturation Process

 HSC maturation occurs in the liver during fetal development and confers functional multilineage hematopoiesis ability throughout adulthood.
-Using single-cell omics analysis of human embryonic and fetal tissues, we describe multiple gene programs changing during developmental HSC maturation.
+Using single cell omics analysis of human embryonic and fetal tissues, we describe multiple gene programs changing during developmental HSC maturation.

 Research Methodology

-1. Cell compartments and their interactions.
+1. Analyzing the cell compartments and their interactions.

 2. Combining novel organoid technologies with mouse xenografts to model the fetal liver environment.